Moyowaaaa/dog-gallery/README.md

 ## Features

-+ Dashboard that displays various breeds or dogs along with thier details (name,images and sub breeds)
++ Dashboard that displays various breeds or dogs along with thier details

 + Image Gallery that contains more images of each dog breeds